Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 The more the merrier (for sure), even if you never expect or anticipate working your way up into the really high levels of resistance anytime soon.

-More resistance levels mean you have more options when it comes time to train, and that means you’re going to have plenty of opportunity to tailor your workouts to your specific needs and your fitness goals.
+More resistance levels mean you have more options when it comes time to train, and that means you’re going to have plenty of opportunity to tailor your workouts to your specific needs and your weight loss and fitness goals.

 If you only have a handful of resistance levels to work through you’re not going to have anywhere near as much fun using your equipment, especially months (or years) later down the line.